Alvor1991/PP4-Physio/README.md

 * **Active**: A `BooleanField` indicating whether the testimonial is currently active and displayed on the website.
 Defaults to `True`.
 * **Date Added**: A `DateTimeField` of when the testimonial was added, allowing for tracking and organization of client feedback.

-The `ClientTestimonial` model is used to manage and display client feedback on the website, showcasing positive experiences and building credibility for the services offered.
-This model supports the website's goal of providing authentic client testimonials to potential clients.
+The `ClientTestimonial` model model manages and displays client feedback on the website, showcasing positive experiences and building credibility to attract potential clients

 ### About App